How Does a HELOC Work?

 Tappable home equity is the maximum amount of value a homeowner can access while maintaining at least 20% of the equity in their home.
 By the end of 2021, the average U.S. homeowner had $185,000 in tappable home equity.
 According to BlackKnight, that's an increase of $48,000 over 2020.

-In 2022, many are considering how to access the equity that may have built up in their homes.
+This leads man homeowners to wonder how to access the equity that may have built up in their homes.
 One way to do that is through a home equity line of credit (HELOC).

 What Is a HELOC?

 Simply put, a HELOC is a line of credit that uses the value of a home as collateral.
 Since HELOCs are tied to this collateral, they often have higher credit limits and lower interest rates than other options, such as unsecured lines of credit or credit cards.